crpietschmann/portfolio/_posts/2005-12-10-aspnet-20-client-callbacks-inside-a-user-control.markdown

   - /post.aspx?id=cb2fb342-bf26-4aad-9d46-29a1450ef83e
 ---
 <!-- more -->

-<p>Implementing Client Callbacks (AJAX) in ASP.NET 2.0 is actually really simple to do as long as you know a little JavaScript.
+Implementing Client Callbacks (AJAX) in ASP.NET 2.0 is actually really simple to do as long as you know a little JavaScript.
 Heres is a small example of using a Client Callback from within a User Control.
-I've tested this example with IE6 and Firefox 1.5</p>
+I've tested this example with IE6 and Firefox 1.5
 <div class="Indent">
 <pre><div><!--